intersim/gymno-game/README.md

 # Gymno-Game

 This is a game based on Satie's Gymnopedie No. 1.
-The user is able to play piano notes by pressing shapes on the page, and when they play the correct melody, some accompaniment starts playing for the user to play along to.
+The user is able to play piano notes by pressing shapes on the page, and when they play the correct melody, some accompaniment starts playing for the user to play along with.

 This game was built using Node.js and Tone.js.